 - DFW employment growth rate, 3.6%, currently exceeds the U.S. average, 2%.

 - Dallas Employment Growth Percentage above U.S. Average

 Keep an Eye Out on This

-During his speech, Davis warned that construction costs in 2015 will continue to grow which could result in overbuilding and unfinished projects.
-However, there has been speculation throughout the multifamily industry that with the fall of gas prices, construction cost could become more bearable because job cuts in the oil industry will bring workers back to their construction jobs.
+During his speech, Davis warned that construction costs in 2015 will continue to grow, which could result in overbuilding and unfinished projects.
+However, there has been speculation throughout the multifamily industry that with the fall in gas prices, construction costs could become more bearable because job cuts in the oil industry will bring workers back to their construction jobs.